 - Execution mode: Select your preferred mode of execution for the agent:

-- Design: To use while authoring the model, i.e., to execute tests started from the Designer (Capture) view and Eggplant AI UI only.
+- Design: To use while authoring a model, i.e., to execute tests in the Modeler UI and Designer (Capture) view only.
 The execution environments in your group are also visible in the Modeler UI.
+In addition, you must use this option if you're authoring in a hosted cloud SUT environment, i.e., the Cloud... button in Eggplant Functional's Connection List is only available in the Design mode.

 - Run: To use for executing scheduled and immediate test configuration runs from the Eggplant DAI Runner page.